ahnpj/security-operations-workflows/network-monitoring-and-traffic-analysis/wireshark-traffic-analysis-and-session-reconstruction/workflow-execution.md

 Additional dropdowns like **SEQ/ACK analysis** and **Timestamps** revealed how Wireshark tracks packet timing, delays, and flow control.
 These values help verify that TCP communication is synchronized and reliable.
 Overall, this section demonstrated how Layer 4 manages data delivery, acknowledgment, and timing—bridging the IP-based routing (Layer 3) below and application data (Layer 7) above.
 </blockquote>

-#### Step 6 — Layer 4 continuation: reassembly and protocol segmentation behavior
+##### 🔷 Phase 2.6 — Layer 4 continuation: reassembly and protocol segmentation behavior

 Wireshark’s TCP reassembly behavior was reviewed to understand how fragmented payloads are reconstructed into a single data stream.